Environmental Projects for Teens and Classrooms

 Subjects: Science, language arts

-Teaching students why they should reduce, reuse, and recycle is a valuable life lesson.
-An activity that shows how different materials decompose can help bring the concept to life.
+Teaching students to reduce, reuse, and recycle is a valuable life lesson.
+A hands-on activity can help them understand how materials break down, including insights about the local landfill.

-Start by choosing a few different organic and inorganic materials to observe.
-Have your students predict the time it will take for each to decompose.
-Have them keep a journal of their observations.
-Younger students can draw the materials, and older students can write more detailed descriptions of what they observe.
+Start by picking several organic and inorganic materials to examine.
+Ask your students to guess how long each will take to break down.
+They should keep a journal of what they see.
+Younger students can draw the materials, and older students can write notes about what they observe.

-This lesson demonstrates that organic materials decompose more quickly than inorganic materials.
-Inorganic materials stay in landfills for a long time.
-Today, there are options to recycle most of these materials.
+This lesson shows that organic materials break down faster than inorganic materials.
+Inorganic materials can remain in landfills for a long time, but there are now ways to recycle many of them.

 Environmental Classroom Projects: Start a compost project.